Best smart home hub with Z-Wave? Which one is the easiest to use with the most features?

 As a point of interest, it is used in smart energy meters around the world (smart energy meters measure your electricity/power/hydro usage and are attached to your house by your electric company) and many other applications (point being it is used in many commercial applications).

-Z-Wave operates as a mesh network which means that if you have a z-wave hub and other devices in the house they pass information between each other like a game of soccer, rugby or cricket (I’m trying to give you enough sporting options so you can relate to the analogy – American football doesn’t work in this example).
+Z-Wave operates as a mesh network which means that if you have a z-wave hub and other devices in the house they pass information between each other like a game of soccer, rugby or cricket where you pass the ball back and forth between the nearest player first.
+(I’m trying to give you enough sporting options so you can relate to the analogy – American football doesn’t work in this example).

 How does a Z-Wave Hub network work?